coldshrine/study-notes/books/designing-data-intensive-applications.md

 You need to know which operation _happened before_.

 In order to determine the causal ordering, the database needs to know which version of the data was read by the application. **The version number from the prior operation is passed back to the database on a write.**

+We can create sequence numbers in a total order that is _consistent with causality_.

+With a single-leader replication, the leader can simply increment a counter for each operation, and thus assign a monotonically increasing sequence number to each operation in the replication log.